-Odds are if you look at the ceiling right now, you will spot some form of smoke detector on it.
+Odds are if you look at the ceiling right now, you will spot some detectors on it.
 Similarly, if you go to your boiler cabinet (a bit difficult if you’re in an office), you should see another detector close to it, called a carbon monoxide detector.
 These 2 little hunks of plastic are some of the most important electrical items in your home or office, and have saved countless lives over the years.
 But there’s one thing we get asked a lot, which is how do these life saving devices actually work?

 What Do Smoke Detectors Do?